#!/usr/bin/env python3

 """

-fmh = self.lmax(expected=expected, allowNegativeSignals=allowNegativeSignals)
+fmh = self.lmax(evaluationType=evaluationType, allowNegativeSignals=allowNegativeSignals)

-mu_hat, sigma_mu, _ = fmh["muhat"], fmh["sigma_mu"], fmh["lmax"]
+mu_hat, sigma_mu = fmh["muhat"], fmh["sigma_mu"]

 mu_hat = mu_hat if mu_hat is not None else 0.0

-nll0 = self.likelihood(mu_hat, expected=expected, return_nll=True)
+nll0 = self.likelihood(mu_hat, evaluationType=evaluationType,

-# a posteriori expected is needed here
+# a posteriori evaluationType is needed here

 # mu_hat is mu_hat for signal_rel

-fmh = self.lmax(expected="posteriori", allowNegativeSignals=allowNegativeSignals,
+fmh = self.lmax(evaluationType=evaluationType,

 # logger.error ( f"COMB nll0A {nll0A:.3f} mu_hatA {mu_hatA:.3f}" )